Distributed Optimization with Projection-free Dynamics: Distributed Projection-free Dynamics

-The discretization above reveals that the major difference of \eqref{discrete-1} and \eqref{discrete-2} refers to the update protocol of $z_i$.
-In \eqref{discrete-1}, agent $i$ uses both its neighbors' gradient values and its own gradient renewal to track the global gradient, while in \eqref{discrete-2}, agent $i$ gathers the average value of the decision variables from neighbors to compute local gradient at first.
-Then agent $i$ makes again the average gradient value from the neighbors to estimate the global gradient.
-Thus, \eqref{discrete-1} avoids the demand of the sequence order in \eqref{discrete-2} for collecting neighbors decision variable values and local gradient values, which may lead to less communication burden and data storage.
-Therefore, the mechanism of \textit{{Algorithm \ref{alg:1}}} for collecting neighbors' information differs from what in \cite{wai2017decentralized}.
-This novel design requires us to explore new tools for analysis.
-In addition, we apply \textit{{Algorithm \ref{alg:1}}} over weight-balanced digraphs, regarded as the generalization of undirected connected graphs in \cite{wai2017decentralized}, which brings more technical challenges correspondingly.
+The discretization above reveals that the major difference between \eqref{discrete-1} and \eqref{discrete-2} refers to the update protocol of $z_i^{k+1}$.
+In \eqref{discrete-1}, agent $i$ uses both its neighbors' gradient values and its own gradient renewal to track the global gradient.
+In \eqref{discrete-2}, agent $i$ gathers the average value of neighbors' decision variables to compute local gradient at first.
+Then agent $i$ makes again the neighbors' average gradient value to estimate the global gradient.
+In other words, the consensus format in \eqref{discrete-2} requires agents to \textit{sequentially collect} its neighbors' decision variables $x_{j\in\mathcal N_i}^k$ and auxiliary variables $z_{j\in\mathcal N_i}^k$, which results in more communication burden and data storage.
+Consider that constructing a reliable communication link is time-consuming and energy-consuming in practice.
+Therefore, \eqref{discrete-1} overcomes this weak point by requiring agents to \textit{simultaneously collect} the both variables.
+Since the mechanism of \textit{{Algorithm \ref{alg:1}}} differs from what in \cite{wai2017decentralized}, we need to explore new tools for analysis.
+In addition, we apply \textit{{Algorithm \ref{alg:1}}} over weight-balanced digraphs as the generalization of undirected connected graphs in \cite{wai2017decentralized}, which brings more technical challenges correspondingly.